BlinkDL/RWKV-LM/README.md

 # Initialization

-We use careful initialization for RWKV to get fast convergence - orthogonal matrices with proper scaling, special time_w curves, and reduce initial output weights in higher layers.
+We use careful initialization for RWKV to get fast convergence - orthogonal matrices with proper scaling, special time_w curves, and reducing output weights in higher layers.
 Check model.py for details.

 Some learned time_w examples: